Pact of Steel: Background

 Germany and Italy fought against each other in World War I. Popularity and support for radical political parties (such as the Nazis of Adolf Hitler and the Fascists of Benito Mussolini) exploded after the Great Depression had severely hampered the economies of both countries.

 In 1922, Mussolini secured his position as Prime Minister of the Kingdom of Italy.
 His first actions made him immensely popular - massive programs of public works providing employment and transforming Italy's infrastructure.
 In the Mediterranean, Mussolini built a powerful navy, larger than the combined might of the British and French Mediterranean fleets.

+The Four-Power Pact was a consultative agreement formally signed on 15 July in Rome; between Italy, United Kingdom, Germany, and France intended to coordinate on European security and Mussolini’s proposal to make the major four powers more important than the small countries in the League of Nations.
+The pact was not ratified by the French Parliament and was not completely devoid of merit, as it aimed to settle differences and create a common anti-Soviet front.
+However, it faced speculation in France and Germany, and it ultimately supported by all the four great powers, as well as other states.

 When he was appointed Chancellor in 1933, Hitler initiated a huge wave of public works and secret rearmament.
 Italy initially signed the Italo-Soviet Pact aimed against Germany when Hitler came to power.
 Fascism and Nazism shared similar principles and Hitler and Mussolini met on several state and private occasions in the 1930s.
 On 23 October 1936, Italy and Germany signed a secret protocol aligning their foreign policy for the first time on such issues as the Spanish Civil War, the League of Nations and the Abyssinia Crisis.